stevedepp/gcp-iot-pipeline/README.md

         ```gsutil cp ~/$PROJECT/key.json gs://iot-analytics-depp```

-        *[note: the bucket is not essential but allows for the raspberry pi set up to come AFTER the laptop setup; were the latop set up AFTER then the pubsub key could be transfered to the pi via scp:
+        *[note: the bucket is not essential but allows for the raspberry pi set up to come AFTER the laptop setup; were the latop set up AFTER then the pubsub key could be transfered to the pi via secure copy:
     ```scp ~/$PROJECT/key.json pi@raspberrypi.local:/home/pi```

     - [x] for information: